Health Behavior Track Handbook

 Research Practicum

 In the 2nd year of the program, students will take the Practicum in Health Behavior in all three quarters.
-The first quarter will with the student’s mentor, under the direction of practicum faculty, the student will undertake a) a behavioral analysis of a health behavior that is targeted for change and b) write a theory piece for how a health behavioral intervention will work to change behavior.
+Students will spend 100 hours over the course of the year engaged in learning about and observing health behavior interventions.
+The first quarter, under the supervision of the practicum faculty, the student will focus on health behavior interventions and R01 grant writing.
 The second quarter will involve the mentor providing the student with a data base and the student proposing research questions and undertaking analyses.
 The third quarter will be focused on writing and presentation skills.

 For the health behavior intervention experience requirement, students will be expected to complete many of the following: have met and discussed the project with the PI; attended intervention meetings; learned how to implement the intervention; participated in or observed data collection; and met with project managers, data managers, counselors, other notables in the intervention.